SolarDub/TPF2SAPLC/README.md

 This application is currently a demonstration version.
 It is hard-coded to read sample TPFs from a directory located in this current working directory.

-Codes used in this application can be found in the current working directory, funcs and src directories.
-The directory tree and distribution of files are due for restructuring.
+Codes called in this application can be found their respective src directories:

+    `./src/Bash`
+    `./src/Python`

 ## Help scripts